 What is Pump Cavitation?

 Pump cavitation is a destructive issue that can generate excess noise and energy usage to serious pump damage.
-The problems of pump cavitation is not new and ever-growing.
+The problems of pump cavitation are not new and ever-growing.
 It seriously affects the pump operation and lifespan.
-However, the pump cavitation can be easily avoided with the right planning and troubleshooting.
+However, pump cavitation can be easily avoided with the right planning and troubleshooting.

 Cavitation is an important term for rotating equipment engineers.
-The generation of vapour bubbles or cavities in a fluid flow due to low pressure and its sudden collapse causing damages in the related parts like impeller, pump housing, etc are termed as Cavitation.
+The generation of vapor bubbles or cavities in a fluid flow due to low pressure and its sudden collapse causing damages in the related parts like the impeller, pump housing, etc are termed as Cavitation.
 It is one of the major problems for Centrifugal pumps.
-There are various criteria that can describe the occurrence of cavitation, extent and impact of it.
+There are various criteria that can describe the occurrence of cavitation, its extent, and its impact of it.

-Pump Cavitation is usually common with centrifugal pumps as these types of pumps work by changing pressure inside the unit to create a vacuum, pushing the liquid into the unit as opposed to pulling it in.
-Cavitation is submersible pumps are less frequent.
+Pump Cavitation is usually common with centrifugal pumps as these types of pumps work by changing the pressure inside the unit to create a vacuum, pushing the liquid into the unit as opposed to pulling it in.
+Cavitation in submersible pumps is less frequent.

 What Causes Cavitation?

-When the suction pressure drops below a certain value, the performance of centrifugal pump deteriorates.
-This suction pressure that is often decided with respect to vapour pressure at suction temperature is called Net Positive Suction Head that is popular by its acronym NPSH.
-If this NPSH drops, impeller inlet pressure may fall below the vapour pressure which causes vapour bubbles or voids to generate.
-If the flowing liquid is then subjected to pressures above the vapour pressure, these voids can implode causing damage, which is called cavitation.
+When the suction pressure drops below a certain value, the performance of the centrifugal pump deteriorates.
+This suction pressure that is often decided with respect to vapor pressure at suction temperature is called Net Positive Suction Head which is popular by its acronym NPSH.
+If this NPSH drops, impeller inlet pressure may fall below the vapor pressure which causes vapor bubbles or voids to generate.
+If the flowing liquid is then subjected to pressures above the vapor pressure, these voids can implode causing damage, which is called cavitation.

 The most well-known causes of cavitation are:

 - Not meeting the required NPSH

 - The pump is installed at too high of a distance above the fluid source